Obese Indian Baby Girl Reportedly Weighs As Much As ‘Normal’ 4-Year-Old

 “God gave this condition to her.
 It’s not in our hands.
 I feel bad when some people laugh at her for being fat.”

-Nonetheless, Suraj and his wife, Reena, still feed their young child quadruple-sized portions of food multiple times a day, an ample meal more befitting to a starving 10-year-old, to avoid sending the always-hungry baby into hysterics over not having enough food, despite that ultimately occurring regardless.
+Nonetheless, Suraj and his wife, Reena, still feed their young child quadruple-sized portions of food multiple times a day, an amount perhaps more appropriate for a starving 10-year-old, to avoid sending the always-hungry baby into hysterics over not having enough food, despite that ultimately occurring regardless.

 “She doesn’t eat like a normal kid,” the obese baby’s mother concurred about the girl.